Efficient Incremental Penetration Depth Estimation between Convex Geometries: Penetration Depth Estimation Algorithm

 The domain for the decision variable in Problem~(\ref{equ:concaveopt}) only includes the boundary of $\mathcal{E}$.
 As the convex set $\mathcal{E}$ contains the origin, we can enlarge the input domain to everywhere except the inner of $\mathcal{E}$ and rewrite the optimization as

 where $R^n \setminus \text{inner}(\mathcal{E})$ is the complement of $\text{inner}(\mathcal{E})$.
-Problem~(\ref{equ:concaveoptexternal}) can be solved using the Sequential Quadratic Programming (SQP)~\cite{boyd2004convex} algorithm, which alternates between linearization of constraints and internal Quadratic Programming (QP) sub-steps.
-Moreover, Problem~(\ref{equ:concaveoptexternal}) is actually a Difference-of-Convex problem.
-Thus, several additional properties can be used to simplify the SQP: \begin{itemize} \item SQP usually requires a \textit{trust region}.
+Problem~(\ref{equ:concaveoptexternal}) can be solved using the SQP~\cite{boyd2004convex} algorithm.
+Moreover, Problem~(\ref{equ:concaveoptexternal}) is a Difference-of-Convex problem.
+Thus, additional properties can be used to simplify the SQP: \begin{itemize} \item SQP usually requires a \textit{trust region}.
 This trust region can be infinity for Difference-of-Convex problems~\cite{boyd2004convex}. \item The linearization of the constraint $v \in (R^n \setminus \text{inner}(\mathcal{E}))$ is a halfspace outside the supporting hyperplane.
-Thus, the inner QP step can be implemented by projecting the origin onto the supporting hyperplane. \end{itemize}
+Thus, the inner QP step of SQP can be implemented by projecting the origin onto the supporting hyperplane. \end{itemize}

-The SQP algorithm is presented in Algorithm~\ref{alg:sqp1}, and the detailed derivation is provided in the Supplemental Material.
+The SQP algorithm is presented in Algorithm~\ref{alg:sqp1}, which alternates between: 1) compute the supporting hyperplane; 2) project the origin onto the hyperplane; and 3) compute the intersection of the projection line with the boundary.
+Detailed derivation is provided in the Supplemental Material.

-As shown in Algorithm~\ref{alg:sqp1}, the algorithm requires an initial point $v_\text{init}$ on the boundary of $\mathcal{E}$.
-In each iteration, the supporting hyperplane (normal) is first computed.
-Then, the origin $O$ is projected to the supporting hyperplane to get the point $y_k$.
-The point $v_{k+1}$ for the next iteration is computed as the intersection of segment $(O, y_k)$ with boundary$(\mathcal{E})$.
-As shown in Supplemental Materials, $|v_k|$ is an upper bound of the penetration depth and it monotonically decreases with iterations ($|v_{k+1}| \leq |v_k|$).

-Algorithm~\ref{alg:sqp1} cannot be directly applied to Minkowski Difference $\mathcal{D}$, as it requires explicit geometric representation to compute a supporting hyperplane for each boundary point.
+Algorithm~\ref{alg:sqp1} cannot be directly applied to Minkowski Difference $\mathcal{D}$, as it requires explicit geometric representation to compute a supporting hyperplane for boundary points.
 This challenge will be addressed in Sec.~\ref{subsec:alg_2}.